-WGMA's major risk controls are described below;
+Major risk controls are described below:

 a) Credit Risk:

 Credit risk refers to possibility of losses arising from changes in credit fundamentals of loans and investment instruments.
 Credit risk and management of these risks are an exercise in evaluating, measuring and quantifying risk and choosing to accept, avoid or mitigate those risks.